tagspaces/documentation/docs/ui/locations.md

 The process of exporting and importing location configuration is demonstrated in the following video.

 <CenteredVideo
-    caption="Exporting location configuration and importing in on another installation" src="/media/locations/export-import-locations.mp4"
+    caption="Exporting location configuration and importing it on another installation" src="/media/locations/export-import-locations.mp4"
     posterUrl="/media/locations/export-import-locations-poster.avif"
     maxWidth="100%"